cloudbees-core-cd-workshop/workshop-exercises/exercises/parallel-sequential-cb-core.md

 ## Parallel Stages

 The example in the section above runs tests across two different browsers - Chromium and Firefox - linearlly.
 In practice, if the tests took 30 minutes to complete, the "Test" stage would take 60 minutes to complete!
-Of course these tests are rather simple
+Of course these tests are rather simple and don't take that long, but it would certainly be valualbe to understand how to parallelize certain steps when there are longer running tests.

-Fortunately, Pipeline has built-in functionality for executing portions of Scripted Pipeline in parallel, implemented in the aptly named parallel step.

-Refactoring the example above to use the parallel step:
+Fortunately, Pipeline has built-in functionality for executing portions of Scripted Pipeline in parallel, implemented in the aptly named `parallel` step.
+We will refactor the example above to use the [`parallel` block for Declarative Pipelines](https://jenkins.io/doc/book/pipeline/syntax/#parallel).

+1. Open the GitHub editor for the **nodejs-app/Jenkinsfile.template** Pipeline script in the **master** branch of your forked **customer-marker-pipelines** repository.
+2. Replace the entire **Test** `stage` with the following script (I know - it is long):

 ```groovy
     stage('Test') {